t3kt/raytk/docs/install.md

 [ghp]: https://jekyllrb.com/docs/github-pages/

-To run this configuration locally, add the following to your `Gemfile`:
+To run this configuration locally, make sure the following is part of your `Gemfile`:

 ```ruby
 # file: `Gemfile`